Robr7598/Trending_Collections/README.md

 # QUESTIONS AND ANSWERS:

 1. Handles user authentication:
-   Ans: A username/password style of authentication is a universal model, can be used for anything(social media, banking etc).
+   A username/password style of authentication is a universal model, can be used for anything(social media, banking etc).
 Considering this, yes, a database is required.
 I would prefer to use MongoDB for this considering it's simplicity, accessibility and the amount of documentation/tools available for it.
 With MongoDB, I would use the mongoose ODM to facilitate database operation.
 My schema would be simple here, a name, email(username) and password.
 Schema would be:

    var UserSchema = new Schema({
    fullName: {